 6. Getting professional help with your mailing

 Should you write the mailshot yourself?

-- If you have a good knowledge of your product and audience, and good writing skills, you can probably do it yourself.
+- If you have a good knowledge of your product and audience, and good writing skills, you can probably write it yourself.

-- Look through the direct mail you receive, and learn from other people's mistakes.
-Which envelopes do you open?
+- Look through the direct mail and emails you receive, and learn from other people's mistakes.
+Which do you open?
 Which do you reply to, and why?

 - Do a test mailing to a small proportion of your audience to find out if the DIY approach gets results.
 If response is poor, get help from a professional.

-- A good freelance should be able to write a well-thought-out mailshot for a few hundred pounds.
+- A good freelance should be able to write a compelling mailshot for a few hundred pounds.

 - Find direct marketing guidance and suppliers from the Data and Marketing Association.

 - Get guidance on advertising regulations or bespoke copy advice from the Committees of Advertising Practice.

 - Find out about your data protection obligations from the Information Commissioner's Office.